LiixTT/AMS-IO-Agent/README.md

 This project is under active development.
 Contributions are welcome in the following areas:

 - Additional technology node support
-- New capacitor shapes and structures
+- New IO pad types and configurations
 - Improved error handling and recovery
 - Documentation and examples
 - Test coverage